No fresh Covid case in Ludhiana district

-There was no fresh Covid case for the second consecutive day and no death due to the disease was reported in the district today.
+No fresh Covid case or death due to the disease was reported in the district today.

-A total of 1,09,784 persons have tested positive for the virus since March 2020, while 2,279 persons from the district have succumbed to the virus till now.
+A total of 1,09,796 people have tested positive for the virus since March 2020, while 2,279 persons from the district have succumbed to the virus till now.

-The recovery rate of Covid-19 patients was 97.92 per cent today.
-There were seven active cases in the district and six patients were asked to isolate themselves at their homes by the Health Department.
+The recovery rate of Covid-19 patients was 97.91 per cent today.
+There were 12 active cases in the district and 11 patients were asked to isolate themselves at their homes by the Health Department.

 At present one Covid patient is admitted to a hospital in Ludhiana.